tbrowder/Misc-Utils/README.md

 ## Status

-This version is 1.0.0 which is considered usable, but the APIs are subject to change in which case the version major number will be updated.
-Note that newl added subroutines or application programs are not considered a change in API.
+This version is 0.1.0 which is considered usable, but the APIs are subject to change in which case the version major number will be updated.
+Note that newly added subroutines or application programs are not considered a change in API.

 ## Debugging